dl4genaudio/dl4genaudio.github.io/intro/index.md

 <img src="../assets/frequency-domain.png" alt="drawing" width="400"/>

+* Figure 1.2 shows a spectrogram.
+What is the relationship between a spectrogram and the DFT?

 * Stop and think: does the DFT create or solve issues associated with the dimensionality of digital audio?

 # [Homework 1: Digital audio and the DFT](https://github.com/dl4genaudio/assignments/hw1.ipynb)